-During the year ended December 31, 2021, the Company entered into certain related-party transactions, making payments for services toone vendor and six consultants, all of whom also are stockholders of the Company.
-These transactions generally are ones that involve a stockholder or option holder of the Company to whom the Company also makes payments during the year, typically as a consultant or a service provider.
-Additionally, on January 6, 2021, the Company completed a private placement of 1,531,101 shares of Common Stock and warrants to purchase up to 1,531,101 shares of Common Stock to an affiliate of Armistice Capital, LLC, with a combined purchase price per share and warrant of \$5.225.
+During the year ended December 31, 2021, the Company entered into certain related-party transactions, making payments for services to one vendors, six consultants and two public universities, all of whom also are stockholders of the Company.
+Additionally, on January 6, 2021, the Company completed a private placement of 38,278 shares of Common Stock and warrants to purchase up to 38,278 shares of Common Stock to an affiliate of Armistice Capital, LLC, with a combined purchase price per share and warrant of \$209.00.
 Steven J. Boyd and Keith Maher, each of whom were members of the Company's board of directors through August 3, 2021, are affiliates of Armistice Capital, LLC, and Mr. Boyd held voting and investment power over such entity.
 The total net proceeds from the private placement were approximately \$8.0 million.
-Lastly, on October 21, 2021, the Company acquired Bayon of which the Company's CEO, Brian Strem, was a Co-Founder and Managing Director.
-Except for the private placement and Bayon acquirition as described previous, the transactions with related parties during the year ended December 31, 2021 are not material to the accompanying Consolidated Financial Statements.
+Lastly, on October 21, 2021, the Company acquired Bayon of which the Company's CEO, Brian M. Strem, was a Co-Founder and Managing Director.
+Except for the private placement and Bayon acquisition as described previous, the transactions with related parties during the year ended December 31, 2021 are not material to the accompanying Consolidated Financial Statements.